Parallelizing Contextual Bandits

 A related line of work studies bandit learning under delayed reward feedback. \citet{chapelle2011empirical} provide an early, empirical investigation of Thompson sampling under fixed, delayed feedback.
 Several theoretical works establish regret bounds for bandit algorithms under known and unknown \textit{stochastic} delayed feedback models~\citep{joulani2013online,vernade2017stochastic,vernade2020linear,zhou2019learning}.
 Here the reward information is delayed by a random time interval from the time the action is proposed, which is distinct from our setting in which the batching of the queries results in a fixed time delay.
 In the setting of finite-armed contextual bandits~\cite{dudik2011efficient}, Delayed Policy Elimination algorithm satisfies a regret bound of the form $\tilde{\mathcal{O}}(\sqrt{m}(\sqrt{T}+\tau))$, where $m$ denotes the number of actions, $T$ the problem horizon and $\tau$ the delay.
 However, these guarantees require i.i.d.\ stochastically generated contexts and require access to a cost-sensitive classification oracle for their elimination-based protocol.

 A more closely related line of work studies distributed bandit learning under various models of limited communication between agents (which can make decisions in parallel). \citet{hillel2013distributed} and \citet{szorenyi2013gossip} study the regret of distributed arm-selection algorithms under restricted models of communication between parallel agents in the setting of multi-armed bandits. \citet{korda2016distributed} and \citet{wang2019distributed} provide distributed confidence-ball algorithms for linear bandits in peer-to-peer networks with a focus on limiting communication complexity.
 However, the algorithms in \citet{korda2016distributed} and \citet{wang2019distributed} both require \textit{intra-round communication} of rewards, which is incompatible with the batch setting that we study in this work.
-Moreover these works are mostly concerned with the regime $T \gg P$, reducing their practical relevance.

-Our work provides a class of algorithms and regret analysis for the general linear contextual bandit problem in the batch setting.
-In this setting we aim to design theoretically sound and practically useful algorithms for parallel linear bandits.
-Accordingly, we construct several algorithms that we analyze both theoretically and empirically.